billaxen/the-dom-p2/README.md

 const hopLength = Math.floor(((Math.random() * 100) / trackWidth) * 100);
 ```

 4. Declare a variable called `hop` and assign it a `setInterval`.
-This interval will the hopLength to `racer.progress` every second.
+This interval will add hopLength to `racer.progress` every second.
-5. Move the `hopLength` to the function inside the `setInterval`
+5. Move the `hopLength` declaration to the function inside the `setInterval`
-6. add that distance to the frog's progress
+6. Add that distance to the frog's progress (`racer.progress`)
 7. Console for verification.

+You should end up with something like this:

 ```js
 const hop = setInterval(function () {